 Disclaimer: All skincare tips mentioned here are home remedies using natural ingredients.
 Most of these are considered to be very safe still not all skin types are same.
 Before using these tips kindly do a patch test.

-Besides flavouring, turmeric also has a number of health benefits.
+Besides flavoring, turmeric also has a number of health benefits.
 It is full of anti-oxidants; it is anti-bacterial, anti-cancer and anti-inflammatory as well.
 Healing properties of turmeric are derived from curcumin, a chemical component present in the spice.

-1. Just take a pinch of turmeric and mix it with a tablespoon of either – yoghurt and rosewater.
+1. Just take a teaspoon of turmeric and mix it with a tablespoon of either – yoghurt and rosewater.
 Apply it on your face and neck area.
 Massage for about 15-20 minutes in slow circular motions before washing off.

 2. You can even convert this face pack into natural face scrub by mixing a 2 teaspoons gram-flour into this mixture.
 Just like the face pack apply this face scrub on your face and neck area in and massage in slow circular motions for 15-20 minutes before washing off.